-- 4.10.1 You will receive feedback (verbal, written or online) from your module lecturers on your performance in the assessments conducted during the semester within 4-5 weeks of submission or by Week 14 of teaching, whichever is earlier. - 4.10.2 Feedback is to make you aware of the strengths and weaknesses of your work, so that you can improve your performance in that module as well as in other modules in future. - 4.10.3 However, you must note that any grades given to you during the semester are provisional and may be subject to change by the Examination Board at the end of the semester. - 4.10.4 Detailed feedback is not given on end-of-semester examinations/assessments, particularly if the student has passed the examination.
-However, students can request to see their end of semester examination paper through the appeals process. - 4.10.5 Students who have failed or have been referred in an examination may request the Head of Faculty concerned for feedback on how they can improve their examination performance. - 4.10.6 Results (module grades) will be published on the notice boards, virtual campus, and MyMajan App at the end of each semester after they have been agreed by the Examination Board.

-- 4.10.7 Results are published as follows: - In early February for the first semester (September -January). - End of June or first week of July for the second semester (February -May). - Early September for referral assessments in August and summer semester. - 4.10.8 Results will NOT be given over the telephone, and will not be given to friends and relatives without a letter of authorisation. - 4.10.9 It is students' responsibility to get confirmation of their results from the Registry Department.
-Students cannot claim that their friends or anyone else misinformed them of their results. - 4.10.11 Graduating students will be given their notification of graduation only after the University of Bedfordshire confirms their results.
+- 4.9.1 You will receive feedback (verbal, written or online) from your module lecturers on your performance in the assessments conducted during the semester within 4-5 weeks of submission or by Week 14 of teaching, whichever is earlier. - 4.9.2 Feedback is to make you aware of the strengths and weaknesses of your work, so that you can improve your performance in that module as well as in other modules in future. - 4.9.3 However, you must note that any grades given to you during the semester are provisional and may be subject to change by the Examination Board at the end of the semester. - 4.9.4 Detailed feedback is not given on end-of-semester examinations/assessments, particularly if the student has passed the examination.
+However, students can request to see their end of semester examination paper through the appeals process. - 4.9.5 Students who have failed or have been referred in an examination may request the Head of Faculty concerned for feedback on how they can improve their examination performance. - 4.9.6 Results (module grades) will be published on MyMajan App at the end of each semester after they have been agreed by the Examination Board. - 4.9.7 Results are published as follows: - In early February for the first semester (September -January). - End of June or first week of July for the second semester (February -May). - Early September for referral assessments in August and summer semester. - 4.9.8 Results will NOT be given over the telephone, and will not be given to friends and relatives without a letter of authorisation. - 4.9.9 It is students' responsibility to get confirmation of their results from the Admissions and Registry Department.
+Students cannot claim that their friends or anyone else misinformed them of their results. - 4.9.10 Graduating students will be given their notification of graduation only after the University of Bedfordshire confirms their results.
 This will take a minimum of 3-4 weeks after the results are published.

-4.11 LEVEL 3 PROJECT OR DISSERTATION
+4.10 FINAL YEAR PROJECT OR DISSERTATION